-Make on-time payments and increase your credit.
+Making on-time payments and increasing your credit score is essential.
 Any delay in payments can significantly damage your score if reported to credit bureaus.
 However, if you don't repay your loan and your lender sends or sells your payday loan debt to a debt collector, the debt collector may report this debt to one of the major national credit reporting companies.
-Debt Collections Could Hurt Your Credit Ratings.
+This could hurt your credit ratings.
 Similarly, some payday lenders file lawsuits to collect unpaid payday loans.

 If you lose a court case related to your payday loan, that information could appear on your credit reports and could lower your credit score.
-Payday Loans Not Listed on Credit Reports.
+Payday loans are not listed on credit reports.
 Payday lenders don't typically perform credit checks on applicants, so requesting one won't appear as a harsh query on your credit report and they won't notify credit reporting agencies when you receive one.
 Because these loans go unnoticed, they don't help or hinder your credit history if you pay them as agreed.Personal loans could be reported to credit reporting agencies.
 If yours is, it could be taken into account when calculating your credit ratings.
 That means that a personal loan could hurt or help your credit ratings.
 A personal loan can affect your credit score in several ways, both good and bad.

 Taking out a personal loan isn't bad for your credit score in and of itself.
 However, it can affect your overall short-term score and make it harder for you to get additional credit before the new loan is repaid.
 A payday loan usually doesn't appear on the credit records of Trans Union, Experian, and Equifax, which are three major credit reporting agencies.
 However, special credit reporting agencies may collect your payday loan history.
 Lenders can keep this in mind when you apply for loans in the future.
 This is how payday loans affect credit rating.

 If you don't pay a payday loan, your file may enter the collection process and a debt collector may report your debt to major national credit bureaus.
 This is really the only time when payday loans will affect your credit rating.
 If you get a payday loan and pay it on time, you'll never have any problems.
 Whether you want to make a large purchase, consolidate high-interest debt, or need cash quickly, you may be considering a personal loan.
 Borrowing money usually comes with conditions, but there are safer (and lower interest) financing options for fast cash than payday loans and personal loans.
 There are a lot of misconceptions about how this can affect your credit rating, so let's examine how a payday loan and other loan products can help or hurt you.

 But remember that it's not just the loan itself, but the way you handle it that can make a difference.
 While repayment terms for personal loans vary in duration, be careful when choosing a loan with a repayment term that you cannot meet.
 If your personal loan is reported to credit reporting agencies, the loan could help your credit ratings.
 A personal loan may be a convenient way to borrow money or consolidate debt, but it's important to understand the effect a personal loan can have on your credit score.
 A personal loan calculator can be a big help when it comes to determining the right loan repayment term for you.
 Because payday loans and on-time payments are not reported to any of the three national credit bureaus: Equifax, Experian and TransUnion, these payday loans cannot help improve your score.
 Because payday loans are expensive and the consequences of falling behind are severe, it is best to prioritize these types of debts while the loan is current and absent from your credit reports.
 A payday loan is a small, short-term, unsecured cash loan that is usually borrowed against a post-dated personal check or paystub.

 But like any unpaid bill, loan, or credit account, not paying a payday loan on time can affect your credit score.
 The best and easiest way to prevent a personal loan from lowering your credit score is to make your payments on time and within the terms of the loan agreement.
 For example, if you apply for a personal loan to pay off a credit card with the maximum limit, but then go on and reuse the credit card maximum immediately afterwards, you will have to pay more credit card debts and a personal loan.
 Payday loans have high interest rates compared to other types of loans because they are so easy to obtain.